 - Intergroup violence, including ethnic and sectarian violence

-- “Recovery” responses after violence or destruction, such as after civil war or natural disaster
+- “Recovery” responses after violence, conflict, or natural disasters

-P&R's fourth call for proposals is now open.
-Exploratory proposals are due April 30, 2019, while all other proposals are due June 14, 2019.
+P&R's fifth call for proposals is now open.
+All proposals are due December 6, 2019.
 Application instructions can be found here.
 Applicants are not required to have submitted an Expression of Interest in order to submit a full proposal.

-Further information about the program's core research themes and questions can be found in our Guiding Principles and Funding Priorities document.
-Applicants can also learn about the program's newest research focus in our Homicide in Latin America and the Caribbean document.
+Further information about the program's core research themes and questions can be found in our Guiding Principles and Funding Priorities.
 Please email firstname.lastname@example.org with any questions.

 A list of full and pilot projects P&R has funded to date can be found here.